For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Track Your Online Marketing Progress

-With all of your listing efforts, make sure you track the traffic you receive from your listing and compare it with other listings.
+With all your listing efforts, make sure you track the traffic you receive from your listing and compare it with other listings.
 Call listing agents on other properties in your neighborhood and see if they will share some data with you.

 Knowing whether your listing is working is extremely valuable to your selling success.
 You'll need to see the number of showings expected in your area, the average time a home should be on the market, and the average amount of traffic a listing in your area receives.